hmvv/hmvv/README.md

 # Set up your linux server
-Setup your file structure to match that indicated by the constructCommandArray() method in hmvv/io/SampleEnterCommands.java.
+Setup your file structure to match that indicated by the shell commands in hmvv/io/SSHConnection.java.

 The bioinformatics pipeline scripts associated with this application is uploaded to github - please see https://github.com/hmvv/ngs_pipelines.
+Setup a cron job to run the MAIN_runPipelines.sh script.

 # Disclaimer